Fit4CAD: A point cloud benchmark for fitting simple geometric primitives in CAD objects: Introduction

 \section{Introduction}

 3D CAD models are among the most common medium to convey dimensional and geometric information on designed objects or components.
 However, often the CAD model of an object is not available, it does not even exist, or no longer corresponds to the real geometry of the manufactured object itself.
 One strategy for retrieving a digital model of an object when not accessible is to acquire 3D data directly on the object and use it to create a digital representation.
-The reconstruction of digital models starting from the measured data has been a goal in the CAD field and in shape modeling in general for many years.
-This process, commonly called Reverse Engineering (RE), aims to reconstruct 3D mathematical surfaces and geometric features that represent the geometry of real parts.
-Many methods have been proposed over the years to solve this problem; as a reference we cite a recent survey that groups a large part of the approaches presented so far \cite{Kaiser2019}.
+The reconstruction of digital models starting from the measured data is a process, commonly called Reverse Engineering (RE), aiming at reconstructing 3D mathematical surfaces and geometric features that represent the geometry of real parts.
+Many methods have been proposed to solve this problem; as a reference we cite a recent survey that groups a large part of the approaches presented so far \cite{ Kaiser2019}.

-Enabling the reproduction and the evaluation of an algorithm outcome remains an acute issue in Computer Science, that is rapidly growing with the increasing demand of efficient and computable solutions in many applications.
-The creation of standard datasets with a ground truth and a ``quality label" paves the road to a fair evaluation of the existing technologies and the identification of open research directions.
+Given the large number of methods proposed, it becomes important to be able to evaluate their performance by creating standard datasets with a ground truth and a ``quality label", thus paving the road for a fair evaluation of the existing technologies and the identification of open research directions not only in reverse engineering but also in shape retrieval, understanding, compression, etc., taking inspiration from other approaches proposed for generic classes of objects, (e.g. \cite{Tal2007,PointNet,3DV2018}).

-Here we propose Fit4CAD, a benchmark of point clouds representing CAD objects aimed at evaluating methods for detecting simple geometric primitives (i.e., plane, cylinder, cone, sphere, and torus) in 3D point clouds.

-The dataset consists of 225 high quality point clouds, each of which has been obtained by sampling a CAD model.
-Each model is equipped of a ground-truth segmentation and, for each primitive, we provide both implicit and parametric forms.
+Here we propose Fit4CAD, a benchmark of point clouds representing CAD objects aimed at evaluating methods for detecting simple (polynomial) geometric primitives (i.e., plane, cylinder, cone, sphere, and torus) in 3D point clouds; by polynomial primitive, we here mean a surface that has an algebraic implicit representation, i.e., it can be defined as the zero set of a polynomial.
+The dataset consists of 225 high quality point clouds, each of which has been obtained by sampling a CAD object.
+Each point cloud is equipped of a ground-truth segmentation and, for each primitive, we provide both implicit and parametric forms.
 The way these elements were created by using existing platforms and datasets makes the benchmark easily expandable.
 Fit4CAD is designed to be used also by machine learning methods: in fact, the dataset comes in the form of a training set and a test set.

 We provide a number of performance measures able to evaluate both the quality of the fitting segments, in term of points correctly recognized as belonging to a primitive, and the quality of the primitive approximation, evaluating the distance between the primitive detected and the ideal one.